gskinnerTeam/flutter-stateful-props/README.md

 }
 ```

 Don't be intimidated by the number of methods, most props don't override many fields.
-You most common setup is to setup some state when constructed, and use `dispose` to tear it down:
+The most common setup is to setup some state when constructed, and use `dispose` to tear it down:
 ```dart
 class FooControllerProp extends StatefulProp {
   MyCustomProp(StatefulPropsManager manager, {bool autoBuild = false}) : super(manager) {